Officers, N.C.O.s and Men of the 1st Battalion, Buried in Bruay Communal Cemetery Extension

-However, Berthonval Wood is near Vimy and Bruay, where Samuel is buried near to Bethune, about 30 kms. away.
-Samuel’s Service Papers do not record any further wounds, but the ‘Register of Soldiers’ Effects’ states that he died from “pneumonia” at the 22nd Casualty Clearing Station, at Bruay.
+However, Berthonval Wood is near Vimy and Bruay, where Samuel is buried, is near to Bethune, about 30 kms. away.
+Samuel’s Service Papers do not record any further wounds, but his Pension Record states that he died from “lobar pneumonia” at the 22nd Casualty Clearing Station, at Bruay.

 This brave and long serving soldier spent, in total, 14 years 193 with the Colours, not including his service with the 3rd (Militia) Battalion.
 He had been with the BEF in France since the start, 2 years 226 days.